Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Learning with spiking neural networks

 Lastly, one of the most biologically inspired and grounded advances has been in the development of spiking neural networks (SNNs) in the 1990's.
 Called the ``third generation of neural networks''~\cite{Maass1996NetworksOS}, SNNs are unique in their ability to model a time-dependent spike process, making them not only biologically more plausible, but also highly energy efficient and can be used on edge-computing devices.
 Notably, SNNs naturally lend themselves to hardware accelerated devices and neuromorphic computing.
 Platforms such as Intel's Loihi, IBM's TrueNorth, and SpiNNaker provide hardware specifically designed to run SNNs efficiently~\cite{Roy2019TowardsSM}.
-However, historically they have been difficult to train and scale, but that's rapidly changing and new methods to transfer information from ANNs to SNNs are emerging ~\cite{He2024AnEK}.
+Moreover, several early work highlights their modularity and utility for multi-area modeling~\cite{eliasmith2012large}, and how multi-area SNNs could be used with semantic pointers for multi-area weighting of information~\cite{Blouw2016ConceptsAS}.
+However, historically they have been difficult to train and scale, but that is rapidly changing and new methods to transfer information from ANNs to SNNs are emerging ~\cite{He2024AnEK} and/or to directly compute the required gradients from SNNs~\cite{Wunderlich2021EventbasedBC}.